Program Purpose and Overview

 The cornerstone of MHA is the Home Affordable Modification Program (HAMP), which provides eligible homeowners the opportunity to reduce their monthly mortgage payments to more affordable levels.

 Since its launch, Treasury launched additional programs under MHA to help homeowners who are unemployed, “underwater” on their loan (those who owe more on their home than it is currently worth), or struggling with a second lien.
 It also includes options for homeowners who would like to transition to a more affordable living situation through a short sale or deed-in-lieu of foreclosure.
 In early 2012, the Obama Administration announced important enhancements to MHA that will expand the pool of eligible borrowers.
-On June 26, 2014, the Obama Administration extended the application deadline for MHA programs to December 31, 2016.
+On June 26, 2014, the Obama Administration extended the application deadline for MHA programs to December 30, 2016.
+Although MHA programs have expired, homeowners are encouraged to contact their mortgage company directly to inquire about available solutions.